National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/intro.md

 These are but a small sample of work produced by researchers participating in N3C.

 This range of work is only possible by the diversity of interests and expertise researchers bring.
-Practicing clinicians, biostatisticians, machine-learning researchers, and others collaborate on projects inside the secure data Enclave.
+Practicing clinicians, biostatisticians, machine-learning researchers, and others collaborate on projects inside the secure N3C Data Enclave.
 N3C supports team science in a variety of ways.
 Domain Teams, for example, serve to connect groups with similar interests for peer support, research coordination, and collaboration building.
 While most Domain Teams are clinically oriented (e.g. the Pregnancy Domain Team), others are more general (e.g. the Machine Learning Domain Team). @sec-onboarding covers Domain Teams in more detail.